-Nestled in the northeastern corner of the Fakahatchee and within the Preserve is a group of picturesque lakes formed from gravel pits that were dug during the building of Alligator Alley.
-They are linked by berms which are rough but drivable if you have adequate clearance, or otherwise mountain bike or hike.
+Nestled in the northeastern corner of the Fakahatchee and within the Preserve is a group of picturesque lakes formed from gravel pits that were dug during the building of Highway 75 known as Alligator Alley.
+The lakes are linked by berms which are rough but drivable if you have adequate clearance, or otherwise mountain bike or hike.

-Approximately a half mile down this road, an opening appears on the right which affords a view of the lakes, and leads to the elevated berms which divide them.
-If you cross the first lakes, turn left (West) on the berm which ends at a rough dirt track.
-This track meanders north for a quarter mile ending at the wildlife underpass which allows them to cross under I-75 even with traffic roaring overhead.
+Approximately a half mile down Jones Grade gravel road, an opening appears on the right which affords a view of the lakes and where you will find a kiosk with information about this location in the Fakahatchee.
+Elevated berms divide the lakes and if you cross the first lakes, turn left (West) on the berm which ends at a rough dirt track, this track meanders north for a quarter mile ending at the wildlife underpass to cross under HI-75 even with traffic roaring overhead.
 It is not unusual to find a mix of panther, bear, bobcat and deer prints along this trail especially when muddy, and it is obviously one of the few opportunities for wildlife to continue north into the Panther Refuge and beyond.

 Otherwise, continue to the end of Jones Grade at a gate, a mile from State Road 29.
 At this point the gravel road ends.
-The gate has a small warning sign prohibiting unauthorized entry and does not announce that it is an entrance to the Fakahatchee Preserve, which is why it is seldom visited except occasionally by Park personnel and the few private property owners along the road.
+The gate has a small warning sign prohibiting unauthorized entry and does not announce that it is an entrance to the Fakahatchee Preserve, which is why it is seldom visited except by Park personnel and the few private property owners along the road.
 There is only parking for about three vehicles on the right before the gate.
-Be careful not to block it or enter the private driveway immediately left of the gate.
-The owner keeps the entire road well maintained at his cost and we should be as un-intrusive as possible.
+There is a private driveway at the left of the gat, be careful not to block it or enter the private driveway, the owner keeps the entire road well maintained at his cost and we should be as un-intrusive as possible.
 I have parked at the lakes and biked down.
-However we are still entitled to enter the preserve by walking or biking around the gate.
+However we are still entitled to enter the Preserve by walking or biking around the gate.
 Jones Grade now becomes a dirt double track with grass in between.
 Starting as a fairly easy trail to walk or bike, it gradually narrows and after 3 miles becomes rougher after reaching the junction with East Main which is seen on the map running south.

 A quarter-mile past the gate the somewhat open trees and vegetation studded with cabbage palms gradually give way to taller cypress, pond apple, and other wetland trees and vegetation, while cabbage palms line the trail.
 There are no Royal Palms such as exist in the swamps farther south.
 The trail is elevated well above the surrounding forest base, and the ditch formed when dirt was used to build the berm has become a series of shallow ponds enclosed by sub-tropical trees and lush vegetation.
 It also is close to the Panther Refuge and tracks can be seen here and there.
 After a mile, a deep pond suddenly appears on the left and your arrival usually sparks a flurry of wings and splashes as Egrets and Herons rise with accompanying squawks, and perhaps an alligator disappears in a cloud of bubbles while a turtle or frog leaps from its perch on a fallen log.